Skip to main content

 Cerby mobile app behavior

-The Cerby mobile app helps you easily log in to your apps by autofilling the credentials of the X account you added to Cerby.
+The Cerby mobile app helps you easily log in to your apps by autofilling the login credentials of the X account you added to Cerby.
 Just open the login screen of the X app on your mobile phone and use autofill on every input field according to your operating system (iOS or Android).

 • Cerby as an authenticator app: The verification code is automatically copied to the clipboard when autofill is enabled on your mobile phone.
 Tap the Paste button to fill in the verification code field.